hot67/RobotUtils/README.md

 * HotSubsystem
   * Base class of subsystem of robot
   * Contain periodic/init functions such as `InitRobot`, `TeleopPeriod`
-* HotLog
-  * This is a class that handles logging
-  * As long as you set what values to save in constructor of each subsystems, you most likely don't need to care about this feature.
-Everything is handled automatically.
-  * Details are describe in below in section "HotLog"
 * HotJoystick
   * Wrapper class of Joystick
   * Specialized for xbox controller